|Hoplite Home Page

 The construction method

-here uses rings or donuts of wood stacked and glued together, and
+described here uses rings or donuts of wood stacked and glued

-the average modern basement.
+basement.
 You will need four hand-held electric power

 tools: jigsaw, planer, belt sander, and angle grinder (with

 flap sander).
 Oh, and a drill.
-Yes, this can
+Yes, this can be done

-and covered with 5-ounce leather, it weighed 18 pounds.
+leather, and it weighed 18 pounds.
+Yuck.
 An

 attempt to reduce the weight resulted in a lot of mess, a worse